BNewman917/pacman/README.md

 <h3>Future Plans</h3>
 I plan to create a dedicated game board rather than using the size of the window, add keyboard direction control, and objects with collision detection more in line with the classic game.
+I will also add restrictions to keep PacMen from accelerating exponentially, and a single button to clear the page and start over.

 <h3>Notes</h3>
 Much of this code was provided as part of the assignment.